PerNilsson360/jstr/README.md

 echo '{}' | jxp --xpath="(5.5 + 1) div 2"
 3.25
 ```
-It shows how to use the commandline program **jxp**.
-Since it reads JSON from
+It shows how to use the commandline program *jxp*.
+Since *jxp* reads JSON
-stdin we use echo to pipe a trivial JSON object to jxp.
-The result of the
+from stdin we use *echo* to pipe a trivial JSON object to *jxp*.
+The result of
-command is shown on the second line.
+the command is shown on the second line.

-There are no boolean literals supported but there are functions that can be used
+XPath 1.0 does not support boolean literals supported there are functions that
-instead.
+can be used instead.
 ```
 echo '{}' | jxp --xpath="(false() and false()) or not(false())"
 true
 ```
-This example also illustrates boolean conectives.
-Also note that the output from
+This example also illustrates boolean connectives.
+Also note that the output
-jxp is compatible with JSON syntax.
+from *jxp* is compatible with JSON syntax.

 XPath supports string literals enclosed in single and double quotes.
 The
 following example also shows some string functions.
 ```
 echo '{}' | jxp --xpath="string-length('foo') + string-length(substring-before(\"foo-bar\", 'bar'))"
 7